Practicing ArchitectureKnowledge Communities

 A publication series of exemplary single family residential design

-The AIA/CRAN together with The Images Publishing Group proudly announce the forthcoming publication Houses for All Regions: CRAN Residential Collection, Volume II and invite your firm to submit a project for inclusion in this high profile title.
+The AIA/CRAN, together with The Images Publishing Group, proudly announces its forthcoming publication Houses for All Regions: CRAN Residential Collection, Volume II.
+We invite your firm to submit work for consideration in this unique publication.

-Inclusion in the CRAN Residential Collection, Volume II is the highest honor that the AIA/CRAN can bestow on a single family custom designed residential project.
+Inclusion in the CRAN Residential Collection, Volume II is the highest honor that the CRAN can bestow on a single family custom designed residence.
 It is conferred by the national CRAN Advisory Group in recognition of design solutions that achieve not only aesthetic merit, but respond to the individual circumstances of place and program.
-Underlying our selection of projects will be the principle of contextual sustainability, influenced by a style neutral code.
-The AIA/CRAN encourage an architectural order which recognizes the existence of stylistic categories, but which is equally responsive to the vernacular—particularly cultural and topographic influences, local crafts, and natural resources.
+CRAN encourages submissions of residential work of all sizes and styles, as we recognize the wide variety of techniques and traditions in which residential architects practice.

 Projects will be grouped into climate zones: Arid/Semi-arid, Temperate, Tropical/Sub-tropical, Arctic/Cold-climate, with an introductory essay written by an expert in the field for each section.